Dino Djulbic

 Dino Djulbic (born 16 February 1983) is a former professional footballer who played as a centre-back.
-Born in the former SFR Yugoslavia, he made two appearances for the Australia national team.
+Born in the former Socialist Federal Republic of Yugoslavia, he made two appearances for the Australia national team.

 Club career

 South Melbourne FC

 Djulbic was signed by South midway through the 2006 season from Frankston Pines as a defensive reinforcement.

 Whilst playing for South Melbourne FC in 2006, Djulbic won a Victorian Premier League Champions medal with a stunning defensive performance against Altona Magic in the Grand Final.
-Djulbic's performances throughout the season led him to becoming a fan favourite at Lakeside.
+His performances throughout the season led him to becoming a fan favourite at Lakeside.

 Following a successful season at South Melbourne, Djulbic attracted attention from various A-League sides before impressing the Perth Glory coaching staff when on trial with the club in 2006 and was subsequently signed.
 Djulbic played the first half of the 2007 season with South Melbourne before departing upon his contract with Perth Glory beginning.
 His last game was against Preston Lions in round 12 at Lakeside Stadium.